tsx4k/Fancy-Browser-Selector/README.md

 ## ⚡️ Key Features

+- Acts like a Browser to choose a Browser
+- Detects all browsers installed on machine
+- Remove Trackers from the URL
 - Handle browser profiles (Chrome, Brave)
 - Handle SafeLinks, a new Microsoft Defender for Office 365 links (Outlook, Teams etc.)
-- Acts like a Browser to choose a Browser
-- Detects all browsers installed on machine
 - Learning capability for better experience, it will think and work for you!
 - Extra Comment field for each browser that will help you identify your sessions
 - A Protection with ability to see the Web address before any browser will navigate